gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 ### RJT model

 CVaR formulation for the RJT model is close to that of path-based model.
+A diagram can have only a single value node, when using RJT-based CVaR.
+Trying to call the RJT-based CVaR function using a diagram with more than one value node results in an error.

 We denote the possible utility values with $u ∈ U$ and suppose we can define the probability $p(u)$ of attaining a given utility value.
 In the presence of a single value node, we define $p(u) = ∑_{s_{C_v}∈ \text{\{} S_{C_v} \vert U(s_{C_v})=u \text{\}} }µ(s_{C_v})$.
 We can then pose the constraints